nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Setting your own tag colors

 User preferences are saved in the JSON file `[JAR file location]/preferences.json`.
-Advanced users are welcome to edit the 'TagColours' field in the JSON with custom hexadecimal values (colour codes) in order to customise the appearance of your [tags](#glossary).<br>
+Advanced users are welcome to edit the 'TagColours' field in the JSON with custom hexadecimal values (colour codes) in order to customise the appearance of your [tags](#glossary).
+Incorrect data format may result in colors not being rendered correctly.

 <br><br/>